damullutkid/testing/README.md

 # About Me
 ### Education
-   B.S in Accounting - December 2024
+&emsp; B.S in Accounting - December 2024

-   Minor in Data Science
+&emsp; Minor in Data Science

 ### Projects